 For a better conclusion, we use another measure called AUCRatio.
 At first, we computed the relative performance of a given method $M$ on a dataset $i$ as the ratio between its AUC and the highest among all the compared methods,

-Where AUC(j) is the AUC for method j on the dataset i.
-The larger the value of AUCRatioi(M), the better the performance of M in dataset i \cite{Kubat_1997}.
-Figure \ref{fig3} depicts the distribution of the relative performance of the six methods and all datasets.
+Where AUC(j) is the AUC for method j on the data set i, the larger the value of AUCRatioi(M), the better the performance of M in data set i \cite{Kubat_1997}.
+Figure \ref{fig3} depicts the distribution of the relative performance of the six methods and all data sets.

 According to Figure \ref{fig3}, the proposed method has proved to have acceptable performance in comparison to other methods.
 AUCRatio shows that UGRWO-Sampling has outperformed the RWO-Sampling.
-The proposed method deals with a continuous attribute value in order to create synthetic samples and will enhance the efficiency of the RWO method.
+The proposed method deals with a continuous attribute value to create synthetic samples and will enhance the efficiency of the RWO method.
 As shown in Figure \ref{fig3}, it can be concluded that in all classifications at the lower over-sampling rate, the proposed method would have better efficiency.
 In all cases, when Naive Bayes and AdaBoostM1 classifiers are in operation, the proposed method boosts their performance.
-When the 5-NN classifier is at operation level, UGRWO-Sampling and RWO-Sampling outperform the other approaches, respectively.
-Decision Tree with RO-Sampling also has a great performance, but UGRWO-Sampling remains to be better than RO-Sampling.
+When the 5-NN classifier is at the operation level, UGRWO-Sampling and RWO-Sampling outperform the other approaches, respectively.
+Decision Tree with RO-Sampling also has a great performance, but UGRWO-Sampling remains better than RO-Sampling.